Rural Bulgarian life as seen through the eyes of an Englishman who now lives in a very small Bulgarian village.

 Visiting The Fang Mechanic

 Well today I finally bit the bullet, and paid a visit to one of my least favourite institutions.
 No, not the KAT Office in VT, although that probably runs neck and neck in the popularity stakes.
-My better half has been, friends have been and if I can find an excuse to wheedle my way out of going I will do so.
+My better half has been, friends have been, but if I can find an excuse to wheedle my way out of going I will do so.
 I am of course referring to the Dentist.
 I did venture into one a few years back, and although the treatment was OK, it did feel a little odd being treated in a glorified garden shed.
 I have to admit that I was even slightly nervous making an appointment for my better half the other week, even more nervous when I took her for the appointment last week, but absolutely bricking it when it came round to my turn today.
 Sometimes having a sweet tooth can mean that I am my own worst enemy, even more so when a liquorice toffee pulls out a filling.
 The toffee wasn't wasted though.

 I guess that I might have a bit of a phobia about these people.
 Even walking into a dental surgery I get a mental image of the Dentist in Marathon Man.
 I have to admit that it has taken a while to find a fang mechanic that we are both 'happy' with.
 Maybe happy is the wrong word where I am concerned though.
 It is only a small dental practice, but it does seem to be quite popular.
 The good news is that it looks and smells clean, with that strange antiseptic type smell hitting you as soon as you step into the waiting room.
 There is no receptionist so everyone just sits there patiently, waiting their turn.
 People even turn up for emergency treatment without an appointment, and with no receptionist people are in and out speaking to the Dentist while she is carrying out treatment on a patient.